batter/s3_cors_fileupload/README.md

 Also, as you may have noticed, a config file was generated at `config/amazon_s3.yml`.
 Edit this file and fill in the fields with your AWS S3 credentials.
-If you don't want to commit your S3 account credentials to your repository, you can make the config load from environment variables like so (this functionality is fixed as of version `0.1.5`):
+If you don't want to commit your S3 account credentials to your repository, you can make the config file load from environment variables like so (this functionality is fixed as of version `0.1.5`):

     secret_access_key: <%= ENV['S3_SECRET_ACCESS_KEY'] %>